What Is Recycling and How Does It Differ From Upcycling?

 The key to upcycling is to embrace your creative side.
 Even something as basic as an old plant pot can be remade into something both functional and beautiful with a little imagination.
 Here are some quick tips to follow to get into the upcycling habit:

 - Always Be Scavenging: Look around your home for items you no longer use or need and use them as a jumping off point.
 Roadside trash and freebies are also ideal ways to find hidden treasure.

 - Think Before You Toss: Floorboards, old window panes, even toilet paper rolls are all materials that can be reused in some fashion.
 Maybe not today or tomorrow, but as long as you save them you will always have materials to work with.

 - Quality Over Cosmetics: As far as selecting materials goes, Heather Christian Iglesias says to “choose pieces based on quality, not their shell or current façade.
 You can always sand, strip or paint items to your taste.”

 If you aren’t sure whether something is worth upcycling versus recycling, just remember that with a little ingenuity you can turn virtually any trash into treasure.
 Looking for some ideas to get you started?
-Here are 10 upcycling ideas to draw inspiration from.
-And be sure to check out the latest projects from My Repurposed Life (Facebook), Viral Upcycle (Pinterest) and Upcycled Design Lab (Facebook).
+Be sure to check out the latest projects from My Repurposed Life (Facebook), Viral Upcycle (Pinterest) and Upcycled Design Lab (Facebook).